 So if you could open your mind up to learning new things and seeing it as an opportunity to grow as a person (your child will literally break you open at times), then this will help you.
 I made a lot of mistakes when I first started coaching children but they have been some of my biggest teachers.

-In my online learning pack ‘How to Trust Yourself to Be An Amazing Parent!’
+In my online learning pack ‘How to Trust Yourself to Be A Confident Parent!’
 I tackle this very sensitive issue so that I can help Mums like you design a pick-and-mix parenting tool kit which you can mould to fit yours and your child’s unique relationship.
 You can play to your strengths and break it down so it doesn’t feel like you have to be some almighty Parenting Goddess.
-You can click here to get your hands on it.

 Or you can be like Michelle …